lowkeycode/react-notes/notes.md

 A common practice is to split apps at the page level, but can ALSO be done with COMPONENTS.

-To lazy load/code split pages/components we store the result of xalling the react `lazy` function which takes a callback that return the JS dynamic `import` function with the path to the page/component.
+To lazy load/code split pages/components we store the result of calling the react `lazy` function which takes a callback that return the JS dynamic `import` function with the path to the page/component.
 Then vite automatically takes care of the code splitting for us.
 We wrap the Routes in the react `Suspense` component giving it a fallback prop which is the desired fallback component (in this case a spinner).
 Then we can see the differences in bundle sizes (commented out) from one big chunks to a bunch of smaller ones.
 Additionally after the initial slower load of a page, when the use navigate back the chunk is already loaded and very fast.

 ```jsx
 // App.jsx